Student Research Fellows Program

 Students will draft a project proposal organized using the following sections.
 Proposals should be 11-point Times New Roman font, double-spaced and no longer than 5 pages.
 Project proposals should be saved as a PDF and submitted as an attachment on the submission form above.

-- A timeline for completion of the project.
-(Be sure to consider steps such as soliciting IRB approval, collecting and analyzing information/data, synthesizing information, and presenting findings, as appropriate.)
+3. A timeline for completion of the project.
+(Be sure to consider steps such as soliciting IRB approval, collecting and analyzing information/data, synthesizing information, and presenting findings, as appropriate).
+The project does not need to be finished during the program, but the timeline should demonstrate that reasonable progress will be made over the course of the eight-week summer program period.

-- Academic departments are encouraged to use departmental funds to cover research materials and travel expenses at the pilot stage of this program.
+2. Academic departments are encouraged to use departmental funds to cover research materials and travel expenses.
 Mentors nominating students are expected to consult with their Department Chair to provide a budget of project expenses.

 Projects will be evaluated according to the following rubric: